-However, it is assumed that these dam improvements will provide supply to the spreading ground improvement projects used to calculate the stormwater recharge targets.
+However, it is assumed that these dam improvements will provide supply to the spreading ground improvement projects used to calculate the stormwater infiltration targets.
 To add the dam improvements to the targets would result in double counting.

-The following tables provide a breakdown the documents and calculations used to estimate the stormwater recharge target for each subregion.
+The following tables provide a breakdown of the documents and calculations used to estimate the stormwater infiltration target for each subregion.
+The totals have been rounded to the nearest thousand.

-Table 29: South Bay Subregion, Stormwater Recharge Target Development
+Table 29: South Bay Subregion, Stormwater Infiltration Target Development

-Water Supplier and Document Calculation No target identified as there is limited recharge potential in the West Coast Basin.
+Water Supplier and Document Calculation

-Table 30: North Santa Monica Bay Subregion, Stormwater Recharge Target Development
+No target identified as there is limited recharge potential in the West Coast Basin.

-Water Supplier and Document
+Table 30: North Santa Monica Bay Subregion, Stormwater Infiltration Target Development

-Calculation
+Water Supplier and Document Calculation